qkzk/fm/development.md

 - [ ] non blocking previews: use the mpsc to do the previews async (once again)
 - [ ] stop & undo actions (bulkrename, copy, move, delete ???)
 - [ ] FIX: flagging a file moves down but doesn't update the preview
-- [ ] FIX: alt + g, type, complete, back crash
+- [ ] FIX: alt + g, type, complete, back crash.
+Can't reproduce
-- [ ] FIX: Logline should only be displayed on left tab
+- [x] FIX: Logline should only be displayed on left tab

 ## TODO